jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Method

-A non-static function defined within a class.
+A function defined within a class.
 See: [Custom Functions](09_Custom_functions.md).

-Note, if a function is static, it's not considered a class method, since it doesn't have a concept of `self` and thus doesn't rely on any specific properties of the class where it's defined.
+In ZScript, all functions are either methods, or anonymous.

 ### Property

-Properties are [variables](#variable) that were accessible in the Default block of an actor.
+Properties are [variables](#variable) that were made accessible in the Default block of an actor.
 When defined as a property, variables can be given default values with the help of the Default block.
 See: [Turning variables into actor properties](#turning-variables-into-actor-properties).

 ### Return value

 A value that can be obtained by calling a function.
-All functions that aren't void have a return value.
+All functions that aren't `void` have a return value.

 ### Scope